illabo/xcccr/README.md

 --------|------------
  `-cur` | For path of "current report" file.
 A report to be checked.
  `-lst` | For path of "last report" file.
 A report to be base for determining whether the coverage metrics is lowered or became higher in "current" report.
  `-tol` | Percent to be tolerated before error.
-E.g. last is 70%, current is 65% and tol is 10 means no error.
+E.g., last is 70%, current is 65% and tol is 10 means no error.
  `-proj` | Project root to get relative paths.
 If empty and missing from config working dir would be used.
 Usually in GitHub Actions you just want the working dir.
  `-nw` | Comma separated strings of paths not to warn.
 When a path has one of the values of this list warnings for the files on path would be muted.
 Coverage would still be metered.
  `-rg` | Regex filter, pass it in quotes e.g. `-rg="[\s\S]\.swift"`.
 Matching paths would be ignored.
 When used with `-i` the result is opposite: only matching paths would be visible to reporter.
 Please note that if regex is used targets and paths filtering set in config has no effect.
  `-i` | Invert filter.
 Applied to -rg and to targets/paths filter lists in config.
 If no filters supplied prevents reporting allowing nothing.
  `-si` | Selectively invert filters.
-When `-i` is set it is equvalent to `-si=prtw` and always have precendence over this flag.
+When `-i` is set it is equivalent to `-si=prtw` and always have precedence over this flag.
 Values here are: `p` — inverts paths filter, `r` — inverts regex, `t` — inverts targets filter, `w` — inverts warnings filter.
  `-m` | Include masked files coverage in total metrics.
 If true warnings would be produced only for unfiltered targets/paths, but total coverage would be reported for all the files as listed in original xccov json.
  `-loc` | Count covered LOCs diff instead of percent coverage.
  `-z` | Don't error on 0% coverage, produce warning only.
  `-cfg` | Path to config.
 Parameters passed with the flags have precedence and overrides the values stored in config.
 Config passed with this flag overrides default config at `.xcccr.toml`.
 If there aren't any config default values are used.